THE MUDDLE FAMILIES

 Chart of Isaac & Mary/Amelia Muddle's Family

-Isaac Muddle married Mary Simmonds at St Bartholomew’s Church in Maresfield, Sussex on 29 July 1822.
+Isaac Muddle married Mary Simmonds at the Parish Church of St Bartholomew in Maresfield, Sussex on 29 July 1822.
 They first lived at Isfield in Sussex where Isaac worked as a farm labourer, and their only child was born there in 1823.
-They then moved to High Hurstwood in Buxted Parish, Sussex, where two years later Mary died at the age of 27; she was buried in St Bartholomew’s Churchyard at Maresfield on 1 May 1825.
+They then moved to High Hurstwood in Buxted Parish, Sussex, where two years later Mary died at the age of 27 and was buried in the Churchyard of St Bartholomew at Maresfield on 1 May 1825.

-Then in August 1826 Isaac was living in Framfield and working as a labourer when he was named as the father of an illegitimate son of Amelia Gorringe of Mayfield that was born at Mayfield on 29 June 1826.
-This child was baptised at St Dunstan's Church in Mayfield on 23 July 1826 as Luke Gorringe the illegitimate son of Amelia Gorringe.
+Then in August 1826 Isaac was living in Framfield, Sussex and working as a labourer when he was named as the father of an illegitimate son of Amelia Gorringe of Mayfield, Sussex that was born at Mayfield on 29 June 1826.
+This child was baptised at the Parish Church of St Dunstan in Mayfield on 23 July 1826 as Luke Gorringe the illegitimate son of Amelia Gorringe.
 Isaac was arrested by the officials of Mayfield Parish and taken before the local Justices of the Peace, Thomas Woodward and Alexander Donovan, on 25 August 1826, who issued a Maintenance Order that required Isaac to pay to the Churchwardens and Overseers of the Poor of Mayfield Parish £2 8s towards the cost of Amelia Gorringe's lying-in and the cost of maintaining her child up to the time of this order, and a further 13s 6d to cover the cost of his arrest.
 Isaac was then to pay 2s per week for the maintenance of the child so long as it was chargeable to the Parish of Mayfield.
 Also Amelia was to pay 6d per week if she did not nurse and take care of the child herself.[1]

-Seven weeks later Isaac, at the age of about 25, married 23-year-old Amelia Gorringe at St Thomas à Becket Church in Framfield, Sussex on 14 October 1826.
-Amelia was the daughter of Edward and Elizabeth Gorringe; she had been born at Buxted in October 1803 and baptised as Milley Gorringe at St Margaret the Queen Church in Buxted on 20 November 1803.
+Seven weeks later Isaac, at the age of about 25, married 23-year-old Amelia Gorringe at the Parish Church of St Thomas à Becket in Framfield, Sussex on 14 October 1826.
+Amelia was the daughter of Edward and Elizabeth Gorringe; she had been born at Buxted in Sussex during October 1803 and baptised as Milley Gorringe at the Parish Church of St Margaret the Queen in Buxted on 20 November 1803.
 There is a note on the reverse of the Maintenance Order for Amelia's illegitimate son stating that Isaac Muddle of Buxted had married Amelia Gorringe and keeps the child.
-Therefore meaning the child was no longer a cost to the parish of Mayfield.
+Therefore, meaning the child was no longer a cost to the parish of Mayfield.

 Isaac and Amelia lived in Buxted Parish where Isaac continued to work as a farm labourer.
 They had six more children born in Sussex between 1828 and 1838.
 They first lived at Streele Park in Buxted Parish, and then in 1828 they moved to Lowland, which was near Streele on the same estate.
 In 1829 they moved to Hadlow Down, and then in 1830 they moved to High Hurstwood.
 (Most of the information about where Isaac had lived since his first marriage comes from the diary of his son, George.
 George's diary also describes his father as a day labourer who used to get employment at Mr Winter's and at Howbourne Farm.)
 When their son Charles was born in March 1838 they were living at Ivy Hole in High Hurstwood.